AmrHMorsy/AmrHMorsy.github.io/_posts/2025-09-04-HowIBuiltaVulkanRenderingEngine.md

 <div class="row mt-3">
   <div class="col-sm mt-3 mt-md-0">
     <figure class="text-center">
-      {% include figure.html loading="eager" path="assets/img/Blog/HowIBuiltaVulkanRenderingEngine/Simple TriangleScene.png" class="img-fluid rounded z-depth-1" %}
+      {% include figure.html loading="eager" path="assets/img/Blog/HowIBuiltaVulkanRenderingEngine/TriangleScene.png" class="img-fluid rounded z-depth-1" %}
       <figcaption class="mt-2 text-muted">A scene of a simple triangle</figcaption>
     </figure>
   </div>
 </div>
 <br>

 After rendering that simple triangle, I thought the next logical step would be to load an OBJ model.
-It’s the simplest extension at that point, since all I had to do was load the OBJ model using the [Assimp]() library, upload the vertex data inside the vertex buffer and create an extra index buffer and upload the index data to it.
+It’s the simplest extension at that point, since all I had to do was load the OBJ model using the [Assimp](https://assimp.org) library, upload the vertex data inside the vertex buffer and create an extra index buffer and upload the index data to it.
 With just a few extra steps, the engine was capable of rendering more complex 3D models, instead of just a simple polygon.

 <br>
 <div class="row mt-3">
   <div class="col-sm mt-3 mt-md-0">
     <figure class="text-center">
       {% include figure.html loading="eager" path="assets/img/Blog/HowIBuiltaVulkanRenderingEngine/Simple ModelSceneNoDepthTesting.png" class="img-fluid rounded z-depth-1" %}
-      <figcaption class="mt-2 text-muted">A scene of a simple 3D model</figcaption>
+      <figcaption class="mt-2 text-muted">A scene of a simple 3D model, without depth testing</figcaption>
     </figure>
   </div>
 </div>